victorl2/repo-watcher/README.md

 # Install and usage
 + Having a local repository inside the project folder
 + Inside the project folder run `pip install -r requirements.txt`
-+ Also inside the project folder run `python main.py ./my-repository` to start the project
++ Also inside the project folder run `python3 main.py ./my-repository` to start the project

 Done !! you will be watching for changes in the target repo